 Take the Probabilities With You

-About the model Miscarriage is generally recognized as pregnancy loss before 20 weeks gestation.
+Miscarriage is clinically defined as pregnancy loss before 20 weeks gestation.
+That is the definition we are using as well.
 This page calculates the cumulative probability of pregnancy loss from a given point in pregnancy through 20 weeks gestation.
-Beyond 20 weeks gestation pregnancy most often ends in a live birth, and rarely in still birth.
-Thus, we refer to the probability of not miscarring as the probability of birth.

-Results from multiple studies are weighted differently depending on the number of participents included in the study, demographics of the study participents and study methodology.
+Combined, the studies include results from over 50,000 participants.
+Results from multiple studies are weighted differently depending on the number of participants included in the study, demographics of the study participants and study methodology.

 Obviously anything can happen, and knowing the chances of a miscarriage are smaller than the chances of a happy ending brings little comfort to those it happens to.
 My deepest condolences to anyone whose ever suffered a loss.
 This app is dedicated to a dear friend whose had more than her fair share of bad luck.

 Pregnant?
-You may enjoy our other pregnancy apps like the personalized week by week calander.
+You may enjoy our other pregnancy apps like the Personalized Week by Week Calendar.
 When you are a little further along in your pregnancy, be sure to check out the Labor Probability Calculator and Labor Probability Chart.